-A vulnerability in a single software component, found in an internet-connected security camera, may leave thousands of different security camera models (and other IoT devices) at risk.
+A vulnerability in a single software component, found in an internet-connected security camera, may leave thousands of different security camera models (and other Internet of Things devices) at risk.
 But Devil’s Ivy and other such flaws can be avoided with effective software supply chain management.

-In the Synopsys State of Software Composition 2017 report, based on analysis of 128,782 software applications uploaded and tested through Synopsys Software Composition Analysis (Protecode SC) cloud service from January 1 through December 31, 2016, of the 16,868 unique software components and versions identified there were 713 observed instances of gSoap.
-That places it in the top four percent of all components and versions observed overall.
+In the Synopsys State of Software Composition 2017 report, based on analysis of 128,782 software applications uploaded and tested through the Black Duck Binary Analysis cloud service from Jan.
+1 through Dec.
+31, 2016, of the 16,868 unique software components and versions identified, there were 713 observed instances of gSOAP.
+That places it in the top 4% of all components and versions observed.

 Senrio said it found the vulnerability while researching an Axis Communications security camera, specifically the M3004 model.
 Senrio since learned that Devil’s Ivy is present in 249 of the Axis Communications camera models.